 Bend of the River Festival hits Mankato this weekend

-The Bend of the River Festival is an all day festival held at Blakeslee Stadium on Saturday.
+The Bend of the River Festival is an all-day festival held at Blakeslee Stadium Saturday.

-There will be a cornhole tournament, food and live music, featuring headliner and CMA New Artist of the Year, Jimmie Allen; also performing is New Female Artist nominee, Priscilla Block, Jason Nix, IV Play.
+There will be a cornhole tournament, food, and live music featuring headliner and CMA New Artist of the Year Jimmie Allen.

+Also performing is New Female Artist Nominee, Priscilla Block, Jason Nix, and IV Play.

-Proceeds from the festival will help raise money for local athletics & activities programs.
+Proceeds from the festival will help raise money for local athletics and activities programs.

+”That’s what I really want to do here in Mankato.
+We can do concerts anywhere in the state, we’re good at it, we have a good team, but I want to make sure there’s a philanthropic tie to everything we do, and that’s what we’re doing here.”

+Visit the Bend of the River Festival’s website for tickets and more information.

 Copyright 2022 KEYC.
 All rights reserved.